nation3/law/Constitution.linked.md

 Material Adverse Exception Event
 : If one or more of the following has occurred, is occurring or would reasonably be expected to occur (i) a Consensus Attack adversely affecting the results or operations of the Designated Smart Contracts; (ii) the Designated Smart Contracts having become inoperable, inaccessible or unusable, including as the result of any code library or repository incorporated by reference into the Designated Smart Contracts or any other smart contract or oracle on which the Designated Smart Contracts depends having become inoperable, inaccessible or unusable or having itself suffered a Material Adverse Exception Event, mutatis mutandis; (iii) a material and adverse effect on the use, functionality or performance of the Designated Smart Contracts as the result of any bug, defect or error in the Designated Smart Contracts or the triggering, use or exploitation (whether intentional or unintentional) thereof (it being understood that for purposes of this clause "(iii)", a bug, defect or error will be deemed material only if it results in a loss to a Citizen or the DAO of at least 50% percent of such Citizen's distributable interest in the DAO Property and/or 50% percent of the DAO Property); (iv) any unauthorized use of an administrative function or privilege of the Designated Smart Contracts, including: (A) any use of any administrative credential, key, password, account or address by a Person who has misappropriated or gained unauthorized access to such administrative credential, key, password, account or address or (B) any unauthorized use of an administrative function or privilege by a Citizen.

+Meta Proposal
+: Proposal that modifies this Constitution.

+Law Proposal
+: Proposal for the DAO to pass a law to bind the agreements within the Nation3 Jurisdiction.

+Poll Proposal
+: Proposal for the DAO to conduct a poll with no-binding results (unless explicitly determined in a Nation3 Jurisdiction Agreement).

+Expense Proposal
+: Proposal to transfer a Token outside of the DAO's treasury, with the expectation that it flows outside of its control.

+Parameter Change Proposal
+: Proposal to modify the Designated Smart Contracts.

+Treasury Management Proposal
+: Proposal to perform an on-chain treasury management operation.

+Custodial Treasury Management Proposal
+: Proposal to perform a treasury management operation, with the DAO keeping the legitimate ownership over the assets but holding them through a third-party entity.

+Governance Proposals
+: Any of Meta Proposal, Law Proposal, Expense Proposal, Parameter Change Proposal, Treasury Management Proposal or Custodial Treasury Management Proposal.

+Proposal Dispute Period
+: 2 days

+Voting Period
+: 2 days

+Ratification Period
+: 2 days

+Voting Platform
+: Snapshot

+Critical Impact Proposal Voting Threshold
+: 66%

+Critical Impact Proposal Quorum Threshold
+: 20%

 ---